kuomat/STAT-4830-vllm-project/README.md

 ```
 ### 1.2.
 Launch Jupyter Lab
 ```
-# make sure you are in src folder; venv-root activated
+# make sure you are in `notebooks` folder; venv-root activated
-cd src
+cd notebooks
 jupyter notebook evaluation.ipynb
 ```
 ### 1.3.
 Run evaluation.ipynb
+**Before running any cells, ensure that you have selected the kernel named "Python (venv-root)" in the top right of the screen!**

 In the notebook, run all cells.
 You’ll generate:
 - Precision/Recall plots
 - RMSE/MSE metrics

-Press CTRL-C to quit the Jupyter Kernel.
+Press CTRL-C in the terminal to quit the Jupyter Kernel.
 We used Jupyter instead of Google Colab as it allows us to more closely deal with our local environment (needed for our webapp).
-If desired, the evaluation notebook can also be run in Colab, provided that all the files are uploaded.
+If desired, the evaluation notebook can also be run in [Colab](https://drive.google.com/drive/folders/1T5zKf19Bsi7bKvqYaohdbtKhF2OS8inl?usp=sharing).
+You can run `evaluation.ipynb` in from the Google Drive folder linked above, though this may take significantly longer to finish running.

+The entire code takes ~2 minutes to run on a local machine, and may take longer on Colab.

 ## 2. Run Web App Demo
 ### Prerequisites